carloberzuini/BMR/README.md

 non-linear dependencies and  model uncertainty, and assume that the exposure variable X and and the noutcome variable Y are continuous.

-The current version of the proposed method relaxes the  exclusion-restriction assumption, whereby an instrument cannot affect the outcome other than through their influence on the exposure, and allows the instruments to be correlated, for an increased power to  detect the  causal effect of interest, and to exert direct (sometimes called pleiotropic) effects on the outcome.
+The current version of the proposed method relaxes the  exclusion-restriction assumption, thereby allowing an instrument to affect the outcome both indirectly (via the exposure) and through a direct (pleiotropic) effect, provided no instrument is correlated with the exposure-outcome confounders.
+The method also allows the instruments to be correlated, for an increased  power to  detect the causal effect of interest.
+By having the pleiotropic effects represented in the model by unknown parameters, and by imposing a
-By having the pleiotropic effects represented in the model by unknown parameters, and by imposing a prior distribution that assumes an  unspecified subset  of them to be zero, we obtain a proper  posterior distribution for the causal effect of interest.
+Bayesian shrinkage (Carvalho et al, 2010) prior distribution that assumes an  unspecified subset of these parameters to be zero, we obtain a proper posterior distribution  for the causal effect of interest.
 This posterior we sample via  Markov chain Monte Carlo to obtain point and interval  estimates.
 The model priors require a  minimal input from  the user.

 An upcoming article on Biostatistics, by Carlo Berzuini, Hui Guo, Stephen Burgess and Luisa Bernardinelli, describes the method and reports about a simulation experiment that assesses its performance in terms of type-1 error and power in various